msperlin/beautiful-jekyll/myrbook.md

 image: /img/CAPA_MarceloDadosFinanceiros01E.jpg
 ---

 I'm writing a book about processing and modeling financial data with R. The current version of the book is written in portuguese and it was based in my class notes.
 I'm in the final stages of the publication process.
 Soon it will be available in amazon.com.
-Here is the cover of the book (thanks fo [capista](http://capista.com.br/).
+Here is the cover of the book (thanks to [capista](http://capista.com.br/)).

 ![](/img/CAPA_MarceloDadosFinanceiros01E.jpg)